robmarkcole/HASS-Machinebox-Facebox/README.md

 - **port**: the port of your facebox instance.
 - **source**: Must be a camera.

 The component adds an `image_processing` entity where the state of the entity is the number of faces that are found in the camera image, and identified (recognised) faces are in the `matched_faces` attribute.
+An `image_processing.detect_face` event is fired for each identified face, and the event `data` provides the `confidence` of identification, the `name` of the identified person, the `id` of the image associated with the match, the rectangle `rect` that contains the face in the image, and the `entity_id` that the processing was performed on.

 ## Automations
-Use the events fired to trigger automations.
-The following example automation fires a notification with a local_file camera image when Ringo Star is recognised:
+Use the `image_processing.detect_face` events to trigger automations.
+The following example automation fires a notification when Ringo Star is recognised:

 ```yaml
 - id: '1120092824666'
   alias: Ringo Starr recognised